gasparesganga/gasparesganga.com/labs/postgis-normalize-geometry/index.md

 ## How normalization works

 The function analyzes all the adjacent points in the input geometry in groups of three.
 Now imagine a triangle is drawn connecting those three points.
 The **central** point of a group is removed in one of those cases:

-1. the area of the triangle is smaller than `PAR_area_threshold` and the angle corresponding to the central point is smaller than `PAR_angle_threshold`
+1. The area of the triangle is smaller than `PAR_area_threshold` and the angle corresponding to the central point is smaller than `PAR_angle_threshold`
-2. the area of the triangle is smaller than `PAR_area_threshold` and the angle corresponding to the first or the last point is smaller than `PAR_angle_threshold` while the distance between the other two points is smaller than `PAR_point_distance_threshold`
+2. The area of the triangle is smaller than `PAR_area_threshold` and the angle corresponding to the first or the last point is smaller than `PAR_angle_threshold` while the distance between the other two points is smaller than `PAR_point_distance_threshold`
-3. the area of the triangle is smaller than `PAR_null_area`, regardless of the angles
+3. The area of the triangle is smaller than `PAR_null_area`, regardless of the angles

 ### A more *technical* explaination